-Posted by Angela R. in Property Management on August 7, 2017
+Posted by Tim Smith in Property Management on August 7, 2017

 Communities all over the United States have formed their own protection brigades against crime.
 These Neighborhood Watch Programs are designed to cut down on crime by having members of the community patrolling the streets.
 Fully supported by the National Sheriffs’ Association, Neighborhood Watch Programs have been protecting our streets for over four decades.